NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 # Product, Price, Promotion, Place

 Product: For the name of our we have decided to keep it simple and go with EssexFinance.
-We had decided on that name for our product due to getting inspiration from the major giants of financal products such as Google Finance and Yahoo Finance.
-Similarly to the Yahoo Finance we decided to have no variety/ changes in the product wether it was used on the Andriod operating system or iOS.
-This was to make it easier for the user so that if they were to swtich devices that they would not have to relearn the mechanics of the program.
+We had decided on that name for our product due to getting inspiration from the major giants of financial products such as Google Finance and Yahoo Finance.
+Similarly to the Yahoo Finance we decided to have no variety/ changes in the product whether it was used on the Andriod operating system or IOS.
+This was to make it easier for the user so that if they were to switch devices that they would not have to relearn the mechanics of the program.
 The same can also be said about the design of the product.
 Due to the product being placed on the app store, there would be customer service that would help the user if there was an issue with the application.
 However due to the program having a monthly subscription, we have a feature that would allow the customer to cancel their subscription and in some serious instance the user would be eligible for a refund.
 However the app aims to remind the user via the method they had used to download the app(App store or Google Play store)

 Price: For our product, we aim to make it a monthly subscription that could be paid by PayPal or direct debit.
 Compared to our direct competitors such as Yahoo Finance and RobinHood, we aim to have the same premium monthly services but at a lower cost.
 This is as Yahoo finance are aiming to introduce a monthly service which would cost up to $100 or £76.24.
 Whereas RobinHood already has an established subscription ranges from $40 or £30.50 to $60 or £45.75 monthly.
 To have an edge over the market, we have established that a monthly subscription fee of $25 to customers in the United States , £25 to customers within the UK and €25 to customers within Europe.
 In this regards we aim to undercut our competition